xcp-ng/xcp-ng-org/docs/cli_reference.md

 host-declare-dead uuid=host_uuid
 ```

-Declare that the the host is dead without contacting it explicitly.
+Declare that the host is dead without contacting it explicitly.

 :::warning
 This call is dangerous and can cause data loss if the host is not actually dead.